 On average, we treat 470 million litres of water a day.
-Since lockdown, we’ve been keeping the water flowing but in hot weather, demand soars so we’ve seen high peaks during lockdown.
+We've been keeping the water flowing but in hot weather, demand soars so we've seen high peaks.

 Sprinklers, hosepipes and paddling pools all require extreme large quantities of water.
 Plus everyone suddenly seems to be wanting to wash their car!

-So all across the country, water companies are asking everyone to please use water wisely during the lockdown.
+Water companies are asking everyone to please use water wisely.
 Please help us to keep the water flowing and save water.

 However, a lot of work goes into turning rainwater into something we can safely drink and use.
 While our water supplies are at healthy levels, people are using water as quickly as we can treat it and transfer it into our network directly to our customers’ homes.